CIO CEO CFO role

 Often through the interaction among the sales, marketing, and engineering/product development areas, the CEO also bears the responsibility for new products or services.

 Today, the extent of nearly all leading indicator initiatives is around CRM applications.
-Unfortunately, CRM applications are little more than gigantic contact management systems with some built-in analytics. 's CRM application, as well as other top-tier vendors, does offer a measure of sales accountability and sales process discipline that has been lacking.
-However, few if any of the CRM applications actually provide real technology benefits to improve the sales process, or promote .
+Unfortunately, CRM applications are little more than gigantic contact management systems with some built-in analytics.
+SAP’s CRM application, as well as other top-tier vendors, does offer a measure of sales accountability and sales process discipline that has been lacking.
+However, few if any of the CRM applications actually provide real technology benefits to improve the sales process, or promote customer retention.
 They may modestly improve customer acquisition because of the amount of data and customer-centered intelligence they can provide, but this is proving to be marginal.

 Where Does the CIO Role Fit in Today’s Global Economy?